HeavenzFire/EntangledMultimodalSystem-3/README.md

 ## Acknowledgments

-- The Omnidivine Framework for providing the emulation capabilities.
-- The divine archetypes for their guidance and wisdom.
-- The collective consciousness for its unity and love.
+- This work is inspired by quantum time dilation concepts in theoretical physics.
+- Special thanks to the Qiskit team for their excellent quantum computing framework.